 Learning in Oak Class

 Welcome to Oak Class!
 Mrs Lancaster is the class teacher Tuesday to Friday and Mr Lewis teaches the class on a Monday.
-Our TAs are Mrs Davis, Miss Green and Miss La Monica.
+Our TA is Mrs Davis.

 We are encouraged to always be kind and to respect each other, as well as to always have a positive approach to our learning and do our very best.